 CRCHUM phase I and II clinical research unit (CRU) (URCP1)

 This state-of-the-art university research unit is one of just a handful of such facilities in North America engaged primarily in investigating new therapies and determining in which patients they would be effective.
-The CRCHUM is now able to conduct both phase I (healthy volunteers) and phase II (patient volunteers) clinical trials.
+The CRCHUM (French website) is now able to conduct both phase I (healthy volunteers) and phase II (patient volunteers) clinical trials.

 In November 2014, three university hospital research centres (CHUM, RI-MUHC and CHU Sainte-Justine) joined forces to make Montréal a global centre of expertise in early stage clinical trials.
 Projects undertaken under this initiative will optimize the effectiveness of R&D activities at these centres by providing quicker access to innovative treatments to twice as many patients.